cpplain/launch-school-core-curriculum/rb101/lesson_2/notes.md

 ### Steps to Debugging

-1. Reproduce the error
+1. Reproduce the error.
-2. Determine the boundaries of the error
+2. Determine the boundaries of the error.
-3. Trace the code
+3. Trace the code.
-4. Understand the problem well
+4. Understand the problem well.
-5. Implement a fix
+5. Implement a fix.
-   - Important: fix one problem at a time
+   - Important: Fix one problem at a time.
-6. Test the fix
+6. Test the fix.

 ### Techniques for Debugging